 Citizen Science at the University of Twente

-CITIZEN SCIENCE AT Designlab
+CITIZEN SCIENCE at DesignLab

+Citizen Science Hub Twente is based at DesignLab, a logical place.
 DesignLab has been working on citizen science for years.
 Whether this was connecting citizens to researchers, or facilitating a working space for research, or simply thinking alongside of society.
 DesignLab has also worked on and continues to work on projects that focus on citizen science.

 Larger Positive Impact